dirk/hivm/manual/instructions.md

 `findlexical V N`
 :  **Slow stack search operation.** Climb the stack searching for a local by symbol name N; if found store in V.

+`symbolicate SYM STR`
+:  Look up the symbol ID for the string in STR and update SYM with that value.

 ### Closures